patwakeem/Asm/README.md

-Java client for Apica Synthetic Monitoring, using this library requires an ASM auth_ticket.
+Java asm.client for Apica Synthetic Monitoring, using this library requires an ASM auth_ticket.